Terry-Migwi/Core-Week-14-IP/README.md

 # Dimensionality Reduction, Feature Selection, Association Analysis and Anomaly Detection
-This repository contains four RMarkdowns with the work above
+This repository contains four RMarkdowns with the four techniques above

 ## Title
 Unsupervised Learning with R